Charles E W Bean, Diaries, AWM38 3DRL 606/45/1 - June 1916 - Part 10

 107

-I as a bit hurt because to
+I ws a bit hurt because tt

-Telegram was a modest strictly
+telegram was a modest strictly

 accurate account of our first raid.

-had not mentioned size of
+I had not mentioned / size of /

 party.
 I had not sd to they waited